Geodesic Length Distribution in Sparse Network Ensembles: MLE of labeled networks as SBMs

-Say we have a given graph represented by the adjacency matrix $A$ with known node labels given by the assignment matrix $Z$.
+Suppose we have a given network represented by the adjacency matrix $\mat{A}$ with known node labels given by the assignment matrix $\mat{Z}$.
 The most trivial label assignment would be to assume a single block to which every node belongs, i.e. $k=1$, which assumes an underlying ER graph model.
-For most empirical networks, labels can be retrieved from domain knowledge---like nodes in a social network will have associated socio-demographic characteristics.
-Assuming that the network is generated by an SBM with parameters $\boldsymbol{\pi}, B$, we can use the model definition in Eq. \ref{eq:sbm} to obtain a maximum likelihood estimate (MLE) of the parameters.
-For ease of notation let $\kappa:\{1,2,\cdots n\}\to\{1,2,\cdots k\}$ define the label assignment for a given graph $A$.
-Then the likelihood function, given the SBM model defined in Eq. \ref{eq:sbm} is given by:
+For many empirical networks, labels can be retrieved from domain knowledge---like nodes in a social network will have associated socio-demographic characteristics.
+Assuming that the network is generated by an SBM with parameters $\boldsymbol{\pi}, \mat{B}$, we can use the model definition to obtain a maximum likelihood estimate (MLE) of the parameters.
+For ease of notation let $\kappa:\{1,2,\dots, n\}\to\{1,2,\dots, k\}$ define the label assignment for a given network $\mat{A}$.
+Then the likelihood function is given by:

 To maximize the log-likelihood, subject to the constraint $\sum_x\pi_x=1$, apply the method of Lagrange multipliers.
-Define the Lagrangian $\mathcal{L}(\boldsymbol{\pi},B,\lambda)\triangleq\log L(\boldsymbol{\pi},B)+\lambda\left(1-\sum_x\pi_x\right)$, where $\lambda$ is the Lagrange multiplier, which from Eq. \ref{eq:sbm_likelihood} is given by:
+Define the Lagrangian $\mathcal{L}(\boldsymbol{\pi},\mat{B},\zeta)\triangleq\log L(\boldsymbol{\pi},\mat{B})+\zeta\left(1-\sum_x\pi_x\right)$, where $\zeta$ is the Lagrange multiplier, which from Eq. \eqref{eq:sbm_likelihood} is given by:

-For finding the stationary points, consider the first-order partial derivatives:
+For finding the stationary points, consider the first-order partial derivatives of Eq. \eqref{eq:sbm_mle_likelihood}:

-Setting the partial derivatives with respect to the parameters to zero, i.e. RHS of Eq. \ref{eq:sbm_mle_lagrange_1} to $0$, along with looking at the Hessian condition, yields:
+Setting the partial derivatives with respect to the parameters to zero, i.e. RHS of Eq. \eqref{eq:sbm_mle_lagrange_1} to $0$, along with looking at the Hessian condition, yields:

-where $\boldsymbol{u}$ is an all-ones vector of length $n$, and $I\triangleq \diag(\boldsymbol{u})$ is the identity matrix.
-Evidently, $\hat{\boldsymbol{\pi}}$ corresponds to the normalized total node-count of every block, and $\hat{B}$ to the normalized total edge-count of every block pair, which is useful especially when we may not have access to the full adjacency structure.
-This formalism allows us to define an SBM for any given $(A,Z)$ pair, regardless of how $Z$ itself was inferred, with no computational cost except for summation of edge counts.
+where $\ones{n}$ is an all-ones vector of length $n$, $\eyes{n}$ is the identity matrix of size $n\times n$, and $\oslash$ is element-wise division.
+Evidently, $\hat{\boldsymbol{\pi}}$ corresponds to the normalized total node-count of every block, and $\hat{\mat{B}}$ to the normalized total edge-count of every block pair, which is useful especially when we may not have access to the full adjacency structure.
+This formalism allows us to define an SBM for any given $(\mat{A},\mat{Z})$ pair, regardless of how $\mat{Z}$ itself was inferred, with no computational cost except for summation of edge counts.